It Takes So Little to Change So Much: Investigating the Robustness of a Danish Voting Advice Algorithm: Overview of the Kandidattest and its possible outcomes

 \subsection{System overview}

-The \textit{Kandidattest} consists of 20 questions that are selected by journalists from the media house form a larger pool of questions.
-The questions are tailored for each election and are designed to establish as complete a picture as possible of a person's political preferences.
-The pool of questions is also shared with the various political parties which provide feedback to ensure all relevant policy questions are sufficiently covered in the VAA~\cite{altinget}.
-Questions can probe multiple political topics, such as: labor market, economy, climate change, social welfare, and education, to name a few.
+The \textit{Kandidattest} consists of 20 questions selected by journalists from the media house.
+The questions are tailored to each election and designed to establish the most complete possible picture of a person's political preferences.
+The questions are also shared with the various political parties, which provide feedback to ensure all relevant policy questions are sufficiently covered in the VAA~\cite{altinget}.
+Questions can probe multiple political topics, such as labor market, economy, climate change, social welfare, and education, to name a few.
 The selected 20 questions are then answered by a large majority of candidates running for election.
-Every user using the VAA also answers the same questions.
-Users provide answers on an ordered scale ranging from 1 to 5 corresponding to a disagree-neutral-agree range (Likert scale), with 1 indicating the choice `\textit{completely disagree}', to 5 denoting `\textit{completely agree}'.
-In addition, users are given the opportunity to weight each question with an importance value, marking the importance of a question (or topic).
-Users can choose between three options: \textit{Important}, \textit{Neutral}, or \textit{Not Important} when answering each question.
-The questions' importance is used to weight answers when calculating similarity scores.
+Every VAA user (or voter) also answers the same questions.
+Users provide answers on an ordered scale ranging from 1 to 5 corresponding to a disagree-neutral-agree range (Likert scale), with 1 indicating the choice `\textit{completely disagree}', and 5 denoting `\textit{completely agree}'.
+In addition, users can assign an importance value to each question, indicating how important it is (or how important the topic is).
+Users can choose among three options: \textit{Important}, \textit{Neutral}, or \textit{Not Important} for each question.
+The importance of the questions is then used to weight answers when calculating similarity scores.

-To match users to political candidates, for each question the system computes a distance score between the user's answer and each political candidate's answer.
+To match users to political candidates, the system computes a distance score for each question between the user's answer and each candidate's answer.
 Here we denote $d_i = |u_i - p_i|$ as the distance between a user's answer $u_i$, and a political candidate's answer $p_i$ to question $i$.
-Distances can range from 0 (both the user and the political candidate have answered the same) to 4 (they have answered diametrically opposite).
-To aggregate the total distance between users and political candidates, the developers of the algorithm have chosen to use a weighted table lookup.
+Distances can range from 0 (both the user and the political candidate have answered the same) to 4 (they have provided opposite answers).
+To aggregate the total distance between users and political candidates, the algorithm's developers have chosen to use a weighted table lookup.
 The weights ($w$) are listed in Table~\ref{tab:weighted_scores}, and are split up according to distances $d_i$, and the importance of questions $I_i$.
 The total distance between a user and a political candidate is calculated as the total weighted distance across all $m=20$ questions: